prashant00028/Ai-Code-Reviewer-Project/README.md

 📌 Features

-.📝 Code input interface
+. 📝 Code input interface

-.⚡ Integration with OpenAI API
+. ⚡ Integration with OpenAI API

-.💡 AI-generated suggestions for improvement
+. 💡 AI-generated suggestions for improvement

-.🔄 Asynchronous API handling using async/await
+. 🔄 Asynchronous API handling using async/await

-.🎯 Clean and responsive UI
+. 🎯 Clean and responsive UI

-.❌ Error handling for failed API requests
+. ❌ Error handling for failed API requests

 🛠️ Tech Stack

-.Frontend: React.js
+.
+Frontend: React.js

-.Language: JavaScript (ES6+)
+.
+Language: JavaScript (ES6+)

-.Styling: CSS
+.
+Styling: CSS

-.API: OpenAI API
+.
+API: OpenAI API

-.Tools: Git, GitHub
+.
+Tools: Git, GitHub

 🧠 How It Works

-.User enters code into the input field
+.
+User enters code into the input field

-.On clicking "Review", the application sends the code to OpenAI API
+.
+On clicking "Review", the application sends the code to OpenAI API

-.The API analyzes the code
+.
+The API analyzes the code

-.Suggestions are displayed dynamically on the screen
+.
+Suggestions are displayed dynamically on the screen

 📈 What I Learned

-.Integrating third-party APIs in React
+.
+Integrating third-party APIs in React

-.Managing state using React Hooks
+.
+Managing state using React Hooks

-.Handling asynchronous operations
+.
+Handling asynchronous operations

-.Error handling in frontend applications
+.
+Error handling in frontend applications

-.Working with environment variables
+.
+Working with environment variables